WHAT TO DO IN NEW ZEALAND – EPIC ACTIVITIES

 Recommended by Jub from Tiki Touring Kiwi

-Mount Maunganui, nicknamed, ‘The Mount’ is a chilled out beach town right by the larger city, Tauranga.
-The Mount is a popular destination for anyone on their kiwi road trip for good reason.
+Mount Maunganui, nicknamed ‘The Mount’, is a chilled-out beach town right by the larger city, Tauranga.
+The Mount is a popular destination for anyone on their kiwi road trip for a good reason.

-The beaches in and around the area are some of the best in the North Island, but you have to climb the hill overlooking The Mount.
-Just to confuse you more, the hill is also called Mount Maunganui.
-Don’t let the name intimidate you, it’s only 230 metres in elevation.
+The beaches in and around the area are some of the best on the North Island, but you have to climb the hill overlooking The Mount.
+To confuse you more, the hill is also called Mount Maunganui.
+Don’t let the name intimidate you.
+It’s only 230 meters in elevation.

-There are a lot of accommodation options, but as it’s considered the gateway to the Coromandel, you might find yourself passing through the area.
-If you want to ‘tick’ off Mount Maunganui on your todo list, walking up to the hill is one thing you must do.
-The walk is suitable for all fitness levels and can be accomplished anywhere from 45 – 90 minutes return.
+There are many accommodation options, but as it’s considered the gateway to the Coromandel, you might find yourself passing through the area.
+If you want to ‘tick’ off Mount Maunganui on your to-do list, walking up to the hill is one thing you must do.
+The walk is suitable for all fitness levels and can be accomplished anywhere from a 45 – 90 minutes return.

 Recommended by Nicole from Travelgal Nicole

-Wellington is a city that is often overlooked by tourists who visit New Zealand but as a resident of the aptly named ‘coolest little capitol’, I have to say its worth to be discovered.
+Wellington is a city that is often overlooked by tourists who visit New Zealand, but as a resident of the aptly named ‘coolest little capital,’ I have to say it’s worth being discovered.

-It hosts the Te Papa Museum which is a national treasure, has a cool harbor for chilling and walking around and seeing the street art, and it has some of the best restaurants (and coffee) in the country.
+It hosts the Te Papa Museum, a national treasure, has a cool harbor for chilling and walking around and seeing the street art, and it has some of the best restaurants (and coffee) in the country.
 You can also take the cable car up to the botanic gardens for views overlooking the

 You can also take the cable car up to the botanic gardens for views overlooking the harbor and walk through the gardens on the way down.

-There is also a green belt going through the city which means there is lots of nature reserves to go for hikes or parks you can walk through.
+There is also a green belt going through the city, which means there are many nature reserves to go for hikes or parks you can walk through.

-Walking around Wellington you will notice a lot of street art and sculptures – we even have one that measures the wind!
-Yes, it is called Windy Wellington for a reason but they also say you can’t beat Wellington on a good day.
+Walking around Wellington, you will notice many street art and sculptures – we even have one that measures the wind!
+Yes, it is called Windy Wellington for a reason, but they also say you can’t beat Wellington on a good day.